Video is broken with switchable graphics

 I would be happy to test a fix or workaround.
 I know my way around the command line, but please include step-by-step instructions.

-#11 Updated by BitingBird about 4 years ago
+#11 Updated by BitingBird over 4 years ago

 - Assignee set to sajolida